prongs1996/DSGMRecon/README.md

 - **Double-Sided Greedy Median - Beam (DSGM-Beam)**
 - **Double-Sided Greedy Median - Refined (DSGM-Refined)**

-To generate the reconstructed strand, you will need to pass the cluster of sequences as a list of strings to the respective function. we have provided a demo script ([**demo.py**](./demo.py)) that uses our nanopore sequencing dataset found in */data/our_nanopore_UnderlyingClusters.txt*.
+To generate the reconstructed strand, you will need to pass the cluster of sequences as a list of strings to the respective function. we have provided a demo script ([**demo.py**](./demo.py)) that uses a subset of our nanopore sequencing dataset found in */data/our_nanopore_UnderlyingClusters_partial.txt*.

 A reference file with the ground truth strands can also be specified to compute the accuracy and average edit distance of the reconstructed strands.
 The name of the output file which contains all the reconstructed strands can also be specified.
 Otherwise, the default output file will be *ReconstructedStrands.txt* in the */data* folder.